 Here’s how to rock at this — use your credit card like a debit card.
 Don’t buy what you can’t afford.
 And enjoy amazing credit card benefits like extended warranty protection and bonus miles.

 And here’s another beginners’ tip: keep your no annual fee credit cards open forever — even if you don’t use them much or at all.
 Why?
 Because length of credit history helps you.
 I never close my no annual fee credit cards.
 There are a few I hardly use.
 For those, I put a calendar reminder that alerts me every 6 months to make some kind of purchase so the bank doesn’t close it for lack of use.

 Ready to Get Your Feet Wet?

-We recommend the Chase Sapphire Preferred as the #1 card for beginners.
+We recommend the Chase Sapphire Preferred Card as the #1 card for beginners.
 I’ve had this credit card for many years.
 Once you open the card, come back here and we’ll show you exactly how to use the points for flights, hotels, cruises, rental cars, and more.

 Plus, we’ve got an amazing community of humans who started out just like you.
 And they’re happy to help you too!